goabstract/Marketing-for-Engineers/README.md

 ### Quora
 * [Growth Hacking 1,500+ Visits From Quora](http://webris.org/how-to-drive-10000-monthly-visits-using-quora/) by Ryan Stewart.
+* [How to Get Thousands of Leads from Quora in Five Months](https://sumo.com/stories/quora-traffic) by Josh Fechter, the "Top Quora Writer of 2017."
 * [How To Use Quora For SEO & Content Marketing](https://www.shivarweb.com/10583/how-to-use-quora-for-seo-content-marketing/) by Nate Shivar.

 ## :email: Email Marketing